 ASAM Fellows Program

-Fellows have the option to (1) complete an independent research project or (2) intern at an Asian American-based organization during summer 2022..
+Fellows have the option to (1) complete an independent research project or (2) intern at an Asian American-based organization during the summer.
 The project can be for a course requirement, an independent project, or a senior thesis.
 Upon return in the fall, fellows will present their research at the ASAM Research Colloquium in the Fall.

 Throughout the fall semester, fellows will be given a budget to design and curate a speaker series of ASAM scholars that take place during the Spring in the ASAM Fellows Symposium.
 In addition, each ASAM Fellow will become a part of the ASAM community, attend special fellows’ events during the Fall and Spring semesters, and have lunch with ASAM faculty to learn about their research experience.
 Throughout the year, ASAM sponsors conferences and hosts a variety of events, including film screenings, academic talks, and performances.

 As part of this fellowship, each participant will receive the following:

 - A $ 2,100 to support research initiatives that will be awarded in 3 installments (Summer, Fall, and Spring)

 - Opportunity to present at the ASAM Research Colloquium

 - Experience with designing, curating, moderating, and executing a speaker series

 - Mentorship and guidance from ASAM faculty at Penn

 - Personal connections with ASAM scholars and the support of an academic community